1. PARTICIPANTS AND ELIGIBILITY

 A limit of 5 bass (largemouth, smallmouth) may be weighed in.
 Minimum lengths will be set at

-Please reference recent Facebook posts, or contact us at for COVID specific procedures.
+Please reference Empire Facebook posts, or contact us at firstname.lastname@example.org for questions.

 Standard weigh-in procedures are as follows: